bastazini/Networks/README.md

 # Networks
-R codes for analyzing Ecological Networks.
+R codes used in Network Ecology papers I authored or co-authored.
 Citation is at the top of each file.